Have you been considering trying one of the many dog training careers out there?

 Once you’ve found a program that interests you, it’s time to get started on your new career!

 Being a dog trainer does not mean you are just working with pets.
-There are so many great opportunities for a dog trainer or behaviorist to work in various environments and with all different types of dogs.
+There are many opportunities for a dog trainer or behaviorist to work in other environments.

 Let’s take a look at some of the opportunities that are waiting for you.

 Obedience training for dogs is the most common job in this career.
 You can work for a company, doggy daycare, veterinarian, or be self-employed.
-These jobs usually help pet owners learn how to better manage their dogs with more basic commands like sit, stay, and heel.
-It can take place at the owner’s home or in a facility.
+These jobs help pet owners learn how to better manage their dogs.
+You will train dogs – and their people – different commands like sit, stay, and heel.
+These are basic trainings and are oftent done on puppies or adopted rescue dogs to help them be a well-behaved dog.

 Dog agility training is a sport that involves training dogs to navigate through a course of obstacles.
 The obstacles can be anything from a simple jump to a more complicated tunnel or weave pole.
 The dog is timed as it completes the course, and the fastest time wins.